 2. Does pepperoni pizza exist in Italy?

-Generally pizza with salami is called: diavola, female devil, with hot salami.
+Generally, pizza with salami is called: diavola, female devil, with hot salami.

 3. Does pineapple belong on a pizza?

 But in case you want to try fruit on pizza, ask for a Gorgonzola e pere, that is gorgonzola cheese and pears.
-The strong flavor of this soft cheese perfectly match with the sweetness of pears.
+The strong flavor of this soft cheese perfectly matches the sweetness of pears.
 We also have a proverb that says: do not tell the farmer how good is cheese with pears, meaning that if you tell him, he will find it so good that he will eat all the cheese and pears he produces.

 4. What is the best topping for pizza?